 There are some limitations which come along with this flexibility.
-For example, Carbonado queries are not as expressive as SQL selects - sub-selects and many-to-many joins are not supported.
-Although using Carbonado does not prevent direct use of SQL, making updates this way bypasses automatic cache synchronization.
+For example, Carbonado queries are not as expressive as SQL selects - aggregate functions and correlated subqueries are not supported.
+Carbonado does allow direct SQL in certain contexts, however.

 This document serves as an introduction and reference for software developers wishing to use Carbonado.
 Carbonado depends heavily on Java 5 features, including annotations, generics, and enumerations.
 Familiarity with these features is required in order to use Carbonado, as well as understand the remainder of this document.
 It is also assumed that the reader is familiar with how data is organized in a relational database.